amadeus4dev-examples/amadeus-ruby/README.md

 )
 ```

-Additionally, to enable more verbose logging, you can set the appropriate level
-on your own logger, though the easiest way would be to enable debugging via a
-parameter on initialization, or using the `AMADEUS_LOG_LEVEL` environment
+Additionally, to enable more verbose logging, you can set the appropriate level on your own logger.
+The easiest way would be to enable debugging via a parameter on initialization, or using the `AMADEUS_LOG_LEVEL` environment variable.
-variable.

 ```rb
 require 'logger'